Green-Software-Foundation/if-db/manifests/if-docs-website/notes.md

-# How we calculated the SCI score for the GSF website
+# How we calculated the SCI score for the Impact Framework website

 ## Introduction

-We used the Impact Framework to calculate the Software Carbon Intensity (SCI) for [greensoftware.foundation](https://greensoftware.foundation) in gCO2eq/visit.
+We used the Impact Framework to calculate the Software Carbon Intensity (SCI) for [if.greensoftware.foundation](https://if.greensoftware.foundation) in gCO2eq/visit.

 There are several tools out there that measure the carbon emissions of websites, such as: